 Battery charges vary in several ways, so it is important to understand them in order to know what your conviction is defined under in Tampa.
 Listed below are the different kinds of battery charges that exist in Tamp, FL.:

-- Simple battery – An intended physical action that causes actual bodily harm to another person or any intentional striking or touching of a person against their will.
+- Simple Battery – An intended physical action that causes actual bodily harm to another person or any intentional striking or touching of a person against their will.

-- Felony battery – This includes prior battery offense, battery with strangulation, or serious bodily injury.
+- Felony Battery – This includes prior battery offense, battery with strangulation, or serious bodily injury.

-- Aggravated battery – This includes the use of a deadly weapon, if the victim was pregnant, if the victim in question is 65 years old or older, or intentionally causing serious injury to the victim.
+- Aggravated Battery – This includes the use of a deadly weapon, if the victim was pregnant, if the victim in question is 65 years old or older, or intentionally causing serious injury to the victim.

-- Sexual battery – Otherwise know as rape.
+- Sexual Battery – Otherwise know as rape.

 It is important that your legal representative understands the difference in these crimes and their consequences.